Ana-Duag/Ana-Duag/README.md

 ### English Summary

-Passionate about data analysis and transformation, I develop my career as a Data Analyst & Scientist, combining programming, analytics, and data visualization with solid proficiency in Python, SQL, Power BI, Tableau, R and ETL processes.
+Passionate about data analysis and transformation, I develop my career as a Data Analyst & Scientist, combining programming, analytics, and visualization with solid proficiency in Python, SQL, Power BI, Tableau, R and ETL processes.
 As a Civil Engineer, I bring analytical skills, technical rigor and problem-solving abilities to transform data into valuable insights.